 I remember when I started with reptiles, lighting and temperature and all that stuff was my biggest obstacle.
 Since most people say that most reptiles need a couple of different "temperature zones", I always asked myself how I could reach the exact temperatures.

-However, for all of you who want to know the exact temperatures you should reach, I created the chart on the right.
+However, for all of you who want to know the exact temperatures you should reach, I created the chart below.

 95 - 100 °F is definitely okay for a hot spot.
 Some people even have higher Leopard gecko hot spot temperatures and that is okay as well ... as long as the overall temperature in the terrarium does not get too high, which leads us to the next zone.